Photo descriptions, tags, and moments

 A wedding photographer's grid tells a story in roughly the same order every time: getting ready, then ceremony, then reception.
 A blog walks through the day in sequence.
 Captions land differently depending on whether the photo is a first look or a sparkler send-off.

-You can also sort and filter the photo grid by moment, which makes it much easier to find the shots you're looking for inside a 600-photo album.
+You can also sort and filter the photo grid by moment, which makes it much easier to find the shots you're looking for inside a large album.

 Why descriptions matter